Security

 05Authorization: you can only eject what you own

-Generating an API from a live site's network traffic is gated behind domain-ownership verification: you prove control of the domain via a DNS TXT record or a well-known file before capture is allowed.
-This is a deliberate guardrail — it stops Ejector from being pointed at apps you don't control.
+Exposing a live app to agents is gated behind domain-ownership verification: you prove control of the domain via a DNS TXT record or a well-known file.
+This gate applies to network capture, registering a live app URL, and — most importantly — Customer Connect.
+It's a deliberate guardrail: it stops anyone from pointing Ejector at an app they don't control to harvest its users' logins.

 If you capture an authenticated app by supplying a login, those credentials are used in memory only, for that one capture run, to drive the headless browser.
 They're never written to disk or stored in our database.